| Title: | Tools for Simulation Studies in Parallel |

 iterating over a virtual grid seen

-copies of the (physical) grid pasted together.
+as n.sim copies of the (physical) grid pasted together.

 The computations for one row in this virtual grid form one